-3 Ways to Improve DVD Quality - Make DVD Quality Closer to HD
+5 Ways to Improve DVD Quality - Make DVD Quality Better

 Nowadays we usually watch HD and even 4K UHD content when we have a fast and stable internet connection.
 Once we have watched so many HD and ultra HD videos, we'll be no longer satisfied with the standard-definition quality that DVD disc provides.
 The intrinsic resolution of a NTSC DVD is 720x480 pixels and that of a PAL DVD is 720x576 pixels.
 Well, is there any way to improve DVD quality?
 How to make DVD look good on HDTV or 4KTV?
 We've figured out a few ways.

-If you don't mind watching a digital copy of your DVD, you can try this method.
-The software that can perform DVD ripping and upscaling at one go is WinX DVD Ripper Platinum.
-It allows you to input old and even scratched, and newly-released movie and other video DVDs for later converting to MP4, H.264, AVI, WMV, and more file formats.
-Considering that some users need to upconvert DVD to fit for larger screen, WinX DVD Ripper Platinum is designed with higher resolution options.
-Users can choose to upscale a SD DVD to 1080p or 720p video.
+Rip and upscale DVD to 1080p with WinX DVD Ripper Platinum.
+It allows you to input old, scratched, newly-released movie and other video DVDs for later converting to MP4, H.264, AVI, WMV, MKV, VOB, MPEG-2, etc. Meanwhile, you can choose to upscale a SD DVD to 1080p or 720p video.
 Interlaced DVD can be converted to progressive thanks to the support for "Yadif Double Frames" De-interlacing Engine.
 Meanwhile, there's also a High Quality Engine to enhance output quality of DVD ripping file.

 Please DO Not use WinX DVD Ripper to rip rental DVDs.